 - May request a written agreement before allowing the student to tape record the lecture/class.

 - Does not provide academic adjustments unless a faculty notification form has been processed by Accessibility Services.

 Millsaps College strives to provide a supportive, stimulating “learning environment which increases knowledge, deepens understanding of faith, and inspires the development of mature citizens with the intellectual capacities, ethical principles, and sense of responsibility that are needed for leadership in all sectors of society.”
 (From “The Millsaps Purpose”)

-Please feel free to contact the CARE and Accessibility Specialist, Nicole Carter for additional information on services provided or accommodations typically made at Millsaps College.
+Please feel free to contact the ADA Coordinator for additional information on services provided or accommodations typically made at Millsaps College.